-Engagement is important because it influences how many people a particular action will reach on Facebook.
-The more engagement an action has, the more people it will reach, increasing the number of people who have the chance to take action.
+Engagement is important because it influences how many people a particular post will reach on Facebook.
+The more engagement an Action post has, the more people it will reach, increasing the number of people who have the chance to take action.
 In other words, it creates a snowball effect... if you can get that original ball rolling.

 Now let's take a look at the example we mentioned and why it was so successful.

 Polar Bears International is a Montana-based organization dedicated to saving the polar bears.
 They launched a successful Social Action during Polar Bear Week, which is held annually in the first week of November.

 The first Social Action they posted that week resulted in the following:

 - 1,142 people liked, shared, commented and/or clicked on the post

 - 161 people ended up completing the action and providing contact info

 Given the size of their Facebook Page and engagement activity, those are solid numbers—but we thought there was room to do even better!
 By making a few simple changes (based on lessons from some of our most successful nonprofit social media managers) the second try produced these results:

 - 1,980 people engaged with the content through likes, shares and comment